 If you list on sites such as Amazon or eBay, kitting can increase your exposure.
 You can offer all the individual items by themselves plus the kitted items, giving you more SKUs.

-Kitting and Shipping Costs
+Lower Shipping Costs

-Another benefit to kitting up front is the potential to find savings on shipping.
-For instance, in the case of the set of three soaps, each bar of soap comes in an individual box.
-You could take the three boxes containing the three soaps and pack them together into a larger box.
-Or you could kit the three bars into one box designed to hold exactly three bars of your soap.
-Not only will you save on packaging costs, but the package with one box instead of four weighs less, so you save on shipping as well.
+Another benefit to kitting is the potential to find savings on shipping.
+For instance, in the case of the set of five soaps, each bar of soap comes in an individual box.
+If a customer ordered the soaps individually, you would take the five soaps in their individual boxes and pack them together into a larger box.
+But if you have a five-bar kit, you can kit pack them one box designed to hold exactly five bars of your soap.
+Not only will you save on packaging costs, but the order will weigh less, so you save on shipping as well.

 Kitting and SKU Management